cyder/SyncPod-BFF/README.md

 ### When publish schema to apollo platform

-Basically, don't publish schema from local because pushed when merged master automatically.
-But I want you to push it from local when you thought the implementation of BFF is the bottleneck.
+The schema is published automatically when the master branch is merged.
+So, don't publish schema from local to apollo platform.
+However, if there is a bottleneck according to the implementation of BFF, you can directory push schema from local to apollo.

 ```
 cp .env.sample .env